 Corrected entry: When Tuco is riding into the three-man bounty hunter ambush, one of the men fires a shot, presumably killing his horse as Tuco is not shot, and if the horse was only startled it would rear back and not tumble forward.
 The then dead horse is missing from the rest of the scene.

-New this week Correction: After the shot, and during the close up of Tuco on the ground is shown, the horse can be heard galloping away.
+Correction: After the shot, and during the close up of Tuco on the ground is shown, the horse can be heard galloping away.

 Corrected entry: In the scene when Tuco is confronted by the three bounty hunters who shoot him off his horse, he is standing in front of several large rocks in the background.
 When the angle changes he is now standing with no rocks behind him and just open desert.

 Correction: The rocks do not disappear.
 As he stands up, he turns to the side slightly and the rocks are now at his side instead of his back.

 Corrected entry: In the beginning scenes of the movie, Angel Eyes shows up at the man's house to get the name Bill Jackson is hiding under.
 The boy sits at the table and starts to spoon out some of the food from the bowl but his Mother stops him.
 He puts the spoon down on the table and leaves.
 The man then picks up the bowl and the spoon is now back in the bowl.

 Correction: There are 2 spoons in the bowl, the boy takes out 1, Angel Eyes uses the other.